-During the spring Commencement exercises, Hobart and William Smith will award the institution’s highest honor to three individuals whose profound personal and professional achievements intersect with critical aspects of the Colleges’ history.
-On Sunday, May 17, HWS will present honorary doctorates to the Presiding Bishop and Primate of the Episcopal Church, the Most Rev. Bishop Michael B. Curry ’75, who will deliver the 2020 Commencement address; philanthropist and advocate for increased female leadership Margaret “Peggy” Bokan Greenawalt ’66; and artist, activist and Historic Site Manager of Ganondagan State Historic Site G. Peter Jemison.
+Hobart and William Smith Commencement exercises for the Classes of 2020 is tentatively scheduled to be held in-person and award the institution’s highest honor to three individuals whose profound personal and professional achievements intersect with critical aspects of the Colleges’ history.
+On Sunday, June 6, 2021, HWS will present honorary doctorates to the Presiding Bishop and Primate of the Episcopal Church, the Most Rev. Bishop Michael B. Curry ’75, who will deliver the 2020 Commencement address; philanthropist and advocate for increased female leadership Margaret “Peggy” Bokan Greenawalt ’66; and artist, activist and Historic Site Manager of Ganondagan State Historic Site G. Peter Jemison.

 The Most Rev. Bishop Michael B. Curry ’75, the first African American to serve as Presiding Bishop and Primate of the Episcopal Church, is known for his “high-energy, evangelical” style (Washington Post), perhaps most famously displayed in his 2018 address at the Royal Wedding of Prince Harry and Meghan Markle.
 As the church’s leader, Curry has been an advocate for an inclusive, authentic ministry committed to racial reconciliation, equal justice and equal opportunity.
 The author of several books, including Songs My Grandma Sang and The Power of Love, Curry has led churches in Winston-Salem, N.C., Lincoln Heights, Ohio, and Baltimore, Md.
 In 2000, he was elected 11th bishop of North Carolina.
 In November 2015, he was elected to the position of presiding bishop of the Episcopal Church.
 Curry earned a degree in religious studies from Hobart, where he completed Honors and was a member of the Hobart Student Association.
 He went on to earn a master’s of divinity from Yale Divinity School.
 In 2016, he returned to HWS to participate in the President’s Forum and receive the Hobart Medal of Excellence, the Hobart College Alumni Association’s highest honor.